 While tobacco companies consistently defend their advertising efforts with claims of pursuing existing ‘adult’ smokers, their recent social media efforts paint a very different picture.
 In fact, globally since August they’ve come under fire for attracting youth through social media’s go-to appeal… influencers.

-To make matters worse, as of September, this no longer speculation.
+To make matters worse, as of September, this is no longer speculation.
 A two-year investigation by the Campaign for Tobacco-Free Kids and, U.S.-based consumer research and consulting firm, Netnografica LLC uncovered the faults of 100+ social media campaigns sported by some highly recognizable tobacco brands.
 The result?
 25 billion views.

 Under fire?
-Phillip Morris International, BAT, Japan Tobacco International and Imperial Brands.
+Phillip Morris International, BAT, Japan Tobacco International, and Imperial Brands.
 Why?
 Because for decades and across the globe, advertising regulations on tobacco brands have been anything but lenient… and social media is giving them an ‘in’ to the younger and more influenced generations.

-Following suit, the US also came on board in 1970 with the signing of the Public Health Cigarette Smoking Act that resulted in the ban of television advertising of cigarettes AND radio.
+Following suit, the US also came on board in 1970 with the signing of the Public Health Cigarette Smoking Act which resulted in the ban of television advertising of cigarettes AND radio.
 Germany and Australia followed suit in 1975 and 1976.
 It wasn’t until 1991 that Europe as a whole joined in.

 Flash forward to today… globally those laws have become even more strict, with each country home to its own restrictions and 37 countries have completely banned all forms of tobacco advertising, promotion and sponsorship.
 But according to the WHO that is only a mere 15% of the world’s population… so regulation has a LONG way to go.

 So who are the vulnerable targets of tobacco?